meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 ### Study 2
 Explanations for the differences in lottery winners and controls:
 General tendency for people who buy lottery tickets to find life less pleasurable than people who do not buy lottery tickets.
 A degree of dissatisfaction could be the reason why people buy lottery tickets.
-Another reason for the difference
+Another reason for the differences in lottery winners and the control group could be the way that study 1 was set up